chrisdjscott/Atoman/README.md

 ## Dependencies

-This code requires [Python](http://www.python.org) 2.7 or 3.5+.
-Atoman depends on a number of Python libraries, a C and C++ compiler that supports OpenMP (tested with gcc and g++) and also some other optional software.
+This code requires [Python 3](http://www.python.org) and depends on a number of Python libraries, a C and C++ compiler (ideally one that supports OpenMP - tested with gcc and g++) and also some other optional software.

 ### Python modules